 A blood sample drawn from a vein in your arm

-Follow your health practitioner's instructions; for diagnosis, you should continue to eat foods that contain gluten for a time period, such as several weeks, prior to testing; for monitoring, no preparation is necessary.
+Follow your healthcare practitioner's instructions.
+For diagnosis, you should continue to eat foods that contain gluten for a time period, such as several weeks, prior to testing.
+For monitoring celiac disease when you have already been diagnosed, no preparation is necessary.

 Celiac disease is an autoimmune disorder characterized by an inappropriate immune response to gluten, a protein found in wheat, and related dietary proteins in rye and barley.
-Celiac disease antibody tests are a group of assays developed to help diagnose and monitor the disease and a few other gluten-sensitive conditions.
+Celiac disease antibody tests help diagnose and monitor the disease and a few other gluten-sensitive conditions.
 These tests detect autoantibodies in the blood that the body produces as part of the immune response.

-In the past, the only way to diagnose celiac disease was by examination of a tissue biopsy of the small intestine.
-While this microscopic evaluation is still considered the gold standard and is still used to confirm a diagnosis, the availability of less invasive blood tests to screen for celiac disease has reduced the number of biopsies needed.
+A tissue biopsy of the small intestine is still considered the gold standard to use to confirm a diagnosis of celiac disease, but the availability of less invasive blood tests to screen for celiac disease has reduced the number of biopsies needed.

 How is it used?

 Sometimes celiac testing may be used to screen for asymptomatic celiac disease in those who have close relatives with the disease since about 4-12% of them have or will develop celiac disease.
 Testing may also be ordered in those who have other autoimmune diseases.

 Celiac disease blood tests measure the amount of particular antibodies in the blood.
 The most common tests include: